Gathering signatures from around the country

 The first signing

-In either case, the version signed at Waitangi and copied to London in 1840 is the official Treaty, and, legally, there is only one Treaty.
-Under the Treaty of Waitangi Act 1975, which sets out the Treaty in both languages, the Waitangi Tribunal has exclusive authority to determine the meaning and effect of the Treaty.
+In any case, the version signed at Waitangi and copied to London in 1840 is the official Treaty, and, legally, there is only one Treaty.
+Under the Treaty of Waitangi Act 1975, which reproduces the Treaty in both languages, the Waitangi Tribunal has exclusive authority to determine the meaning and effect of the Treaty.

 The decision to sign

-Chiefs based their decision to sign or not on many things, and reasons varied from one region to another.
-Many who signed were fearful or uncertain of the outcome.
+Chiefs had many reasons for deciding to sign or not, and these reasons varied between regions.
+Many of those who signed were fearful or uncertain of the outcome.